kabletown-ux/ExData_Plotting1/README.md

 ## Instructions and Notes
 In order to avoid posting 120MB to repo, data manipulated by scripts resides outside of this project's parent directory ( "../data/power.txt" ).

 * load-data.R uses conditional cacheing/loading: if data has been read into memory and prep'd for use, then cached version is always used (much faster).
-If you want to force cache refresh, then delete "rawData" from global environment.
+If you want to force cache refresh, then delete "powerData" from global environment.

 * load-data.R contains flag for printing graphs to screen or file.
 When "png <- TRUE", output goes to file system.
 Otherwise, it's printed to screen for faster debugging.